 Second, the module will provide a showcase of UCL’s engagement with urban design and urban scale research offering students the opportunity to interact with the full range of UCL’s urban design active / interested staff.
 In doing so it will expose students to the full range of transferable skills expected of MRes students.

 Teaching will largely be conducted as a weekly lecture followed by a small group seminar.
-Examination will be through completion of a 4,000 word essay and a series of quick-fire methodological exercises (equivalent to a second 4,000 word essay).
+Examination will be through completion of a 4,000 word research proposal and a series of quick-fire methodological exercises.

 - An in-depth understanding of methods and approaches to the study of urban design and allied research areas that will be relevant / appropriate to the understanding of complex urban problems.